Daytona Prototype: DP Gen3 (2012)

+List of Daytona Prototypes

 Engine

 As well as the chassis, the engines used are also standardized and regulated.
 Unlike chassis, engines must come from a major production car manufacturer, using the block from an engine used on a production car.
 However, these engines can have their displacements modified in order to equalize the field.
 For 2007, all engines will also be required to use standardized ECUs in order to better regulate engine performance.

 The following engines are currently approved by GARRA: